powellot/GoogleCareerCertificate/BellaBeat Case Study/README.md

   3. How could these trends help influence Bellabeat's marketing strategy?
 ```

-In order to effectively and concisely answer these questions with relevant and accurate data, I will be using the 6 step data analysis process: ask, prepare, analyze, share, and act.
+To effectively and concisely answer these questions with relevant and accurate data, I will be using the 6 step data analysis process: ask, prepare, analyze, share, and act.

 ## Stage 1: Ask
 ### Background